CFWP/FMradio/README.md

 * A pdf-version of the manual can be found [here](https://cfwp.github.io/PDFs/FMradio.pdf).

-* The R-script used to produce the simulations and results contained in Peeters, C.F.W., \emph{et al}.
+* The R-script used to produce the simulations and results contained in Peeters, C.F.W., *et al*.
 (2019) [see references below] can be found [here](https://cfwp.github.io/PDFs/Simulations&Analysis.R).

 ## References